hudson-harpertech/veracross-client/README.md

 Be sure to replace the list of scopes with the scopes added to the OAuth Application.
 The veracross-client wrapper will return an error if a function with inappropriate scopes is used.

 Once the client is initiated, use the client's methods to access individual endpoints of the Veracross API.
 All GET methods will return a dataframe.

+## Contributing

+This wrapper is still in development.
+Methods for individual endpoints are not guaranteed to work.
+Please post issues with the name of the method that is not working along with a description of the error being encountered.